ImageOptim/gifski/README.md

 2. Clone the repository: `git clone https://github.com/ImageOptim/gifski`
 3. In the cloned directory, run: `cargo build --release`

-Enable OpenMP by adding `--features=openmp` to Cargo build flags (supported on macOS and Linux with GCC).
-It makes encoding more than twice as fast.

 ### Using from C

 [See `gifski.h` for the API](https://docs.rs/gifski).
 To build the library, run: